 The side buckle, just like a dog collar buckle, is easy to use.

-As with any harness, it’s super important to make sure you have correctly sized the harness so that your dog cannot back out of it.
+As with any harness, it’s important to make sure you have correctly sized the harness so that your dog cannot back out of it.
 Pug Life makes six sizes, from XS to XXL.

 - I loved the ease of putting on the harness on Barli; it literally takes seconds now that the harness is fitted to his size.